firoagni/ai-development-tutorials/ai_solution_building_guide.md

   - ✅ Good: Agent can only call approved APIs at `api.yourservice.com`
   - ❌ Bad: Unrestricted internet access—hope the agent doesn't discover cryptocurrency mining

-You can use _Docker containers_ to enforce these access boundaries.
+<em>You can use _Docker containers_ to enforce these access boundaries.
 Spin up a container, mount only the directories your agent needs, and configure container's network rules to whitelist approved APIs.
-Run your agent exclusively inside this container, and you no longer need to keep an eye on it to behave - because it literally can't access anything outside its container.
-Easy to implement, impossible to bypass.
+Run your agent exclusively inside this container, and you no longer need to keep an eye on it to behave—because it literally can't access anything outside its container.
+Easy to implement, impossible to bypass.</em>

 - **Database**: Principle of least privilege always wins
   - ✅ Good: Read-only access to most tables, write access only to `support_tickets`
   - ❌ Bad: Full admin credentials because "it's easier"

+<em>Create a dedicated database service account with minimal permissions to enforce database boundaries.
+Grant only the specific table and operation access your agent needs and nothing more.</em>

 Access boundaries aren’t about limiting power, they’re about **containing the blast radius**.